Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 You’re ready to start a new chapter in your life in a new residence, but your current one has large issues that you don’t have the time, money, or desire to fix.
 The best option?
 Consider selling the house as is.

-Selling a home as-is can be a good strategy if you need to sell the home quickly, can’t afford the repairs, or want to attract a cash offer.
-But it also comes with a set of drawbacks that you should weigh carefully before you make your decision.
+Selling a home as-is can be a good strategy if you need to sell quickly, can’t afford the repairs, or want to attract a cash offer.
+But it also comes with drawbacks that you should weigh carefully before you make your decision.

 In this guide, we’ll walk you through what an as-is sale really means — and what it doesn’t.
 To make sure you have the best information at your disposal, we talked with top-rated real estate agents across the country who offered their expert insights to help you make the best decision for your home and your future.